atanasovskib/DAG_Task_Scheduler/README.md

 2. No tests exist

 ##How to use

+A whitepaper with explanations, how to use examples, and complete example is found in the repo, you can acces it [here](https://github.com/delix/DAG_Task_Scheduler/blob/master/JavalibraryforimplementationandschedulingoftasksinadependencyDAG.pdf)

 ##Implemented algorithms
 * Wu, Min-You, and Daniel D. Gajski.
 "Hypertool: A programming aid for message-passing systems."
 IEEE Transactions on Parallel & Distributed Systems 3 (1990): 330-343.
 * Sih, Gilbert C., and Edward Lee.
 "A compile-time scheduling heuristic for interconnection-constrained heterogeneous processor architectures."
 Parallel and Distributed Systems, IEEE Transactions on 4.2 (1993): 175-187.